Pscale 360 - Help File

 Exporting: The Print Data button has a "by column" option to easily copy Pscale data to other spreadsheets.
 The Print Bass button does not have the "by column" option but most spreadsheets have a Paste Special option that should place the data in a format to then copy and paste to other spreadsheets.
 It may take some experimenting but Paste Special in spreadsheets like Excel, Libre Office, and Open Office will enable you to export Pscale 360 output for printing into usable spreasheet format using copy and paste.

 This utility has been added to the Pscale 360 version 1.9 and Metric version 1.6 updates.
-There is a new button to the right of the Piano/Info/Notes Text Box marked as < >
+There is a new button to the right of the File Info ? marked as < >

 If a file has been opened and loaded and you click the < > button a Window will open with: